 CVE-2026-2951: CWE-79 Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in gutentor Gutentor – Gutenberg Blocks – Page Builder for Gutenberg Editor

 CVE-2026-2951 is a stored cross-site scripting (XSS) vulnerability in the Gutentor – Gutenberg Blocks – Page Builder for Gutenberg Editor WordPress plugin.
-Versions up to and including 3.
-5. 5 are affected due to insufficient input sanitization and output escaping.
-Authenticated users with contributor-level access or higher can inject malicious scripts into pages, which execute when other users view those pages.
-The vulnerability has a CVSS 3.
-1 base score of 5.
-4, indicating medium severity.
-No official patch or remediation guidance is currently available from the vendor.
+It affects versions up to and including 3.
+5. 5.
+The vulnerability arises from insufficient input sanitization and output escaping, allowing authenticated users with contributor-level access or higher to inject arbitrary scripts into pages.
+These scripts execute when any user accesses the compromised page.
+The vulnerability has a medium severity with a CVSS score of 5.
+4. No official patch or remediation guidance is currently available from the vendor.
 There are no known exploits in the wild at this time.

 AI Analysis